-- Make Mexican style s'mores using a flour tortilla.
+- Make Mexican-style s'mores using a flour tortilla.
 Most people spread peanut butter (or Nutella) on a tortilla.
 Then you add marshmallows and chocolate pieces.
 Roll it up and wrap it in foil.
 Then put it into the fire for about 10 minutes.
-You can also add cinnamon and honey to make it more like a dessert you would get at a Mexican restaurant.
+You can also add cinnamon and honey.

 More Camping Dessert Ideas

 - Hot chocolate is easy to make over a fire, and it is a great way to warm up on cool nights.

 - Make a sweet treat popcorn mix.
 Popcorn can be cooked over the fire.
 Just mix in pieces of candy for a sweet and salty snack.